 According to Rewiring America, even if you’re still running on electricity solely from your utility company, it’s still worth it to electrify your house.
 Your car contributes 50% to your personal greenhouse gas emissions, your home heating contributes 25%, and your water heater contributes 10%, and if you electrify those, you’ll make a big difference.

 And of course if you want to go solar, you know who to call!
 We offer multiple financing options and can walk you through those so you can determine what’s best for your budget.
-Call us at (202) 280-2285 or email us at info@uprisesolar.com.
+Call us at (202) 280-2285 or schedule a conversation on our website.

 I want to decarbonize!
 How can I attend the fair?